Staining TypesCream and Brown Photographic Beauty Site Launch Website 53

 Colorless bacterial cell

-Procedure 1- The Procedure of positive Staining first step is sterilize the inoculation loop over the flame of bunsen burner and Cool it down for a 2-3 mnt.
+Procedure 1- The Procedure of positive Staining first step is to sterilize the inoculation loop over the flame of a bunsen burner and Cool it down for 2-3 mnt.

-2- Seundiinent step dip it in a broth containing bacteria and take loop full of culture.
+2- Seundiinent step Dip it in a broth containing bacteria and take a loop full of culture.

-3- Third step smear a culture on glass slide and make a thin film and allow the Suspension to completely dry.
+3- Third step smear a culture on a glass slide make a thin film and allow the Suspension to completely dry.

 4- Quickly pass the slide over a flame 3-4 times to heat fix.

-5- let it cool it down for a bit Place it over a staining tray cover this entire thin film with the stain for a few minute.
+5- let it cool down for a bit Place it over a staining tray and cover this entire thin film with the stain for a few minutes.

 Dry it and observe the result